Tom Dearden: Background

 Dearden was born in Toowoomba, Queensland, Australia.
-He is of Maori descent.

 He settled in Mackay and attended Mackay State High School until grade 10.
 He played junior rugby league for the Brothers Bulldogs Mackay before moving to the Gold Coast, where he played for the Currumbin Eagles and attended Palm Beach Currumbin State High School.

 Career

 Early career

 In 2016, Dearden played for the Mackay Cutters Cyril Connell Cup side.
-In 2017, he moved to the Gold Coast to play at the Currumbin Eagles in their undefeated U16 premiership winning side under the guise of ex Melbourne Storm player and now coach Matt Geyer. in the Currumbin U16 side, Dearden played alongside fellow Queensland teammate Xavier Coates and current Bulldogs half, Toby Sexton.
+In 2017, he moved to the Gold Coast to play at the Currumbin Eagles in their undefeated U16 premiership winning side under the guise of ex Melbourne Storm player and now coach Matt Geyer. in the Currumbin U16 side, Dearden played alongside fellow Queensland teammate Xavier Coates and current Calatans Dragons half, Toby Sexton.
 Dearden represented the Queensland under-16 side.

 In 2018, he played for the Tweed Heads Seagulls Mal Meninga Cup side, who made it to the semi-finals of the competition, and later represented the Queensland under-18 team.
 Later that season, he was a member of Palm Beach Currumbin State High School's ARL Schoolboy Cup winning side, receiving the Peter Sterling Medal for player of the tournament.
 In November and December 2018, he was a member of the Australian Schoolboys tour of England.